-University Hospitals Coventry and Warwickshire NHS Trust (the establishment) was found to have met all relevant assessment criteria.

-The HTA has given advice to the establishment with respect to monitoring of fridge temperatures and documentation.
+Nottingham University Hospitals NHS Trust (the establishment) was found to have met all relevant assessment criteria with the exception of one minor shortfall in relation to the accreditation of the cellular pathology lab.
+The HTA has also given advice to the establishment.